SkoolNotes/Taproot/2020BIO101/KBxLittleMoreBIO.md

 xY, XY.

-50% chance of having hemopliliaj
+Thus, their is a 50% chance of having hemophilia.

+## 3